-- Orbicularis oculi: These muscles around your eye help you bat your eyes at that certain someone.
+- Orbicularis oculi: These muscles around your eye help you bat your eyes.

-- Temporalis: This mouth muscle is one that is used while you chew.
+- Temporalis: This mouth muscle is one that is used for chewing.

 - Masseter: This muscle closes the mouth by raising your jawbone.

-- Risorius: This muscle pulls the corners of the mouth backwards, which gives it the name the “fake smile” muscle.
+- Risorius: This muscle pulls the corners of the mouth backwards, which is why it is sometimes called the “fake smile” muscle.

-- Nasalis: This muscle helps you scrunch your nose when you dislike something by compressing the bridge of the nose and pulling the nostrils open.
+- Nasalis: This muscle helps you scrunch your nose by compressing the bridge of the nose and pulling the nostrils open.

 - Mentalis: This muscle causes wrinkles in your chin.